-Salli Pung is the new State Long Term Care Ombudsman.
-Ms. Pung brings over 20 years of experience to this position.
-For the last 13 years, she has served as the Nursing Facility Relocation Coordinator at the Michigan Department of Health and Human Services where she oversees nursing facility closures and ensures that residents are protected and empowered in this process.
-Previously, Ms. Pung served as the Program Manager for MI Health Link, Senior Program Manager at the Center for Long Term Care at the Michigan Public Health Institute, and Director of Education and Shared Services at the Michigan Association of Homes and Services for the Aging (now called Leading Age).
-Ms. Pung began her career in this arena when she served as a nursing assistant in a nursing home during college.
+Since 2016, Salli has served as the Michigan State Long Term Care Ombudsman.
+Ms. Pung brings over 25 years of long term care experience to this role.
+For 13 years, she served as the Nursing Facility Relocation Coordinator at the Michigan Department of Health and Human Services where she oversaw nursing home closures and ensured that residents were protected and empowered in the relocation process.
+Ms. Pung previously served as the Program Manager for MI Health Link, Michigan's financial alignment demonstration for people eligible for both Medicare and Medicaid, Senior Program Manager at the Center for Long Term Care at the Michigan Public Health Institute, and Director of Education and Shared Services at the Michigan Association of Homes and Services for the Aging (now LeadingAge).
+Ms. Pung began her career in long term care when she served as a direct care worker in a nursing home during college.

 Shelby is the Administrative Manager for the Michigan Long Term Care Ombudsman Program.
 Shelby comes to Michigan Elder Justice Initiative and the State Long Term Care Ombudsman Program with over sixteen years experience in the health care field, eight of those years as an Operations Manager for a large Michigan based healthcare system.
 As the Administrative Manager, Shelby will work closely with local Ombudsman staff to ensure all time-sensitive information, case reporting details, and referral requests are handled appropriately and efficiently.
 Shelby has a strong passion for helping others; for many years she has volunteered at several local Michigan based charities, from serving meals to raising funds.